WILLEMSTAD, Curaçao — Residents of Curaçao poured into the streets yesterday for a colorful party in celebration of Carnival.

 Carnival Curaçao traces its origins to a European tradition.
 The island’s elite would host festivities, including masquerade balls, in celebration of Lent leading up to Easter.

 During those parties, slaves on the island started imitating plantation owners, but they added in their African tradition into the festivities, donning colorful costumes.
-They also told stories about to keep alive their history and the memories of their ancestors.
+They also told stories to keep alive their history and the memories of their ancestors.

 The modern incarnation of the festival dates to 1961, when Benjamin Wever, also known as Shon Bènchi, created the street festival it is today.
 The event, which blends European, Indonesian, Asian and Caribbean traditions, is said to be both the largest and longest carnival in the Caribbean.